By Deborah Jeanne Sergeant

 “The spiritual aspect fills us a part of a person’s life that psychotherapy cannot,” Goldschmidt said.

 He thinks it gives life meaning and explains why life is.
 Goldschmidt said he became intrigued by social work through his interest in Buddhism, which he said is spiritual without being deistic.
 He also appreciates the movement of integrating Christian values into therapy, though he’s not a Christian, and said that this is effective for those who use it.
+Buddhist ring: buddha, lotus & tibetan rings are a stylish, easy-to-wear accessory that can help ease anxiety, grounds your spirit, and even encourage mindful breathing.

 “Therapy can be negative, ‘I don’t want to be depressed,’” Goldschmidt said.
 “Christian therapy gives you something positive as a part of a greater whole that creates meaning and creates meaning in life.”